phumph/pleiotropy/manuscript/SI_PLT/plt_si.md

 We generated pools of adapted genotypes by isolating individual yeast clones from each of our evolution environments.
 To do so, we first determined appropriate time point(s) from which to sample in order to gather a large number of unique lineages carrying distinct beneficial mutations.

-We considered
+When isolating lineages from time points throughout the evolutions, we were faced with trying to balance requiring that clones be adapted with the necessity of sampling as many _unique_ adapted lineages at once.
+We first measured population mean fitness using bulk population fitness assays against a fluorescently labeled reference strain (describe below) to determine time points with high mean fitness.
+For many environments, sampling clones from time-point(s) shortly after mean fitness began to consistently increase yielded sufficiently high numbers of lineages that were adapted and had unique barcodes.

-by considering the trade-off between the probability of sampling adapted clones versus the
+However, several evolution environments showing positive mean fitness were dominated by a very small number of lineages, such that few unique barcodes were recovered after clone isolation.
+To solve this problem, we took advantage of low-coverage barcode sequencing of various time points from the initial evolutions.
+Using a simple heuristic to define whether barcodes were adapted, we calculated the time point which would yield the largest number of unique and adapted barcodes in a sample of $N$ clones per time point.

-We then inoculated a ~10 µL aliquot of frozen glycerol stocks corresponding to the selected time-point into 5 mL of YPD and grew this pre-culture overnight.
-This culture was diluted to $10^{5}$ cells per mL in PBS
+To isolate clones from the selected time points, we inoculated a ~10 µL aliquot of frozen glycerol stocks of the target sample into 5 mL of YPD and grew this pre-culture overnight.
+This culture was suspended at $10^{5}$ cells per mL in PBS before clone isolation into 96-well plates by way of single cell sorting.

 ##### Bulk competition protocols

-Parris
+> WIP: Parris

 #### High-throughput barcode sequencing